Back to Blog

 A: Traditional OCR-based automation tools primarily extract text from the screen or rely on fixed screen coordinates.
 In contrast, AskUI’s Computer Use Agents interpret both the visual context of the interface and the user’s intent simultaneously.

-Rather than depending on brittle text recognition or coordinate matching, AskUI understands the full screen and reasons about UI elements, allowing automation to remain stable even when layouts change, resolutions shift, or rendering engines differ.
+Rather than depending on brittle text recognition or coordinate matching, AskUI can reason over the full screen and infer UI elements, allowing automation to remain stable even when layouts change, resolutions shift, or rendering engines differ.

 Q: Is AskUI only a test automation tool?